pomopa/pomopa/README.md

 <h1 align="center">Hi 👋, I'm a Data Scientist based on Romeoville, IL</h1>
 <h3 align="center">I'm a passionate Data Scientist with strong background in computer systems, programming, and analytics.
-My experience spans from data analysis with Python to architecting data solutions that take complex information and turn it into actionable business insights.</h3>
+My experience spans from data analysis and machine learning with Python to architecting data solutions that take complex information and turn it into actionable business insights.</h3>

 <h3 align="left">Connect with me 🤝</h3>
 <p align="left">